studio1902/statamic-peak/README.md

 | `config/statamic/users.php` | `'avatars' => 'initials'` | `'avatars' => 'gravatar'` |
 | `routes/web.php` |  | `Route::get('/!/DynamicToken/refresh', 'DynamicToken@getRefresh');` for [contact form](#contact-form) |

+## Modernizr
+<span id="modernizr"></span>

+Peak comes with Modernizr support.
+By default the only feature detect that's added is WebP.
+It will add a `webp` class or a `no-webp` class to the `<html>` tag.
+If you want to add more feature detects you can edit `modernizr.config.js`.

+## Multilingual fields and localization
+<span id="multilingual-fields"></span>

+It is currently not possible in Statamic to translate field labels and descriptions so I settled for English.
+Translate the labels and descriptions in all fieldsets (`resources/fieldsets/*.yaml`) and follow the [the instructions in the Statamic documentation](https://statamic.dev/cp-translations#content) to make the Statamic CP available in your language of choice.

 ## Upcoming features
 <span id="upcoming-features"></span>

 Check the [issues](https://github.com/studio1902/statamic-peak/issues?q=is%3Aissue+is%3Aopen+is%3Aenhancement) for upcoming features.

+# Contibuting and license

 ## Contributing
 <span id="contributing"></span>